elliehelisky/elh-tabbed/README.md

 Requirements
 ------------
-In order to build tabbed you need the Xlib header files and Imlib2 libxrandr-dev
+In order to build tabbed you need the Xlib header files

 Installation
 ------------